-Douglas Partners (DP) has prepared this report for this project at Stage 3 Denman North Estate, Denman Prospect ACT in accordance with DP's proposal 88231.42.P.001.Rev1 dated 10 November 2022 and acceptance received from Capital Estate Developments Pty Ltd dated 10 November 2022.
-The work was carried out under DP's Conditions of Engagement.
+Douglas Partners Pty Ltd (Douglas) has prepared this report (or services) for this project at Stage 4 Denman North Estate, Denman Prospect ACT in accordance with Douglas' proposal 88231.42.P.001.Rev1 dated 10 November 2022 and acceptance received from Capital Estate Developments Pty Ltd dated 15 November 2022.
+The work was carried out under Douglas' Engagement Terms.
 This report is provided for the exclusive use of Capital Estate Developments Pty Ltd for this project only and for the purposes as described in the report.
 It should not be used by or relied upon for other projects or purposes on the same or other site or by a third party.
-Any party so relying upon this report beyond its exclusive use and purpose as stated above, and without the express written consent of DP, does so entirely at its own risk and without recourse to DP for any loss or damage.
-In preparing this report DP has necessarily relied upon information provided by the client and/or their agents.
+Any party so relying upon this report beyond its exclusive use and purpose as stated above, and without the express written consent of Douglas, does so entirely at its own risk and without recourse to Douglas for any loss or damage.
+In preparing this report Douglas has necessarily relied upon information provided by the client and/or their agents.

 The results provided in the report are indicative of the sub-surface conditions on the site only at the specific sampling and/or testing locations, and then only to the depths investigated and at the time the work was carried out.
 Sub-surface conditions can change abruptly due to variable geological processes and also as a result of human influences.
-Such changes may occur after DP's field testing has been completed.
+Such changes may occur after Douglas' field testing has been completed.

-DP's advice is based upon the conditions encountered during this investigation.
-The accuracy of the advice provided by DP in this report may be affected by undetected variations in ground conditions across the site between and beyond the sampling and/or testing locations.
+Douglas' advice is based upon the conditions encountered during this investigation.
+The accuracy of the advice provided by Douglas in this report may be affected by undetected variations in ground conditions across the site between and beyond the sampling and/or testing locations.
 The advice may also be limited by budget constraints imposed by others or by site accessibility.